Virtual and Augmented Reality are two phrases you are probably hearing more and more, but what is the difference?

-While the understanding of what Virtual and Augmented Reality is rapidly growing, many people are still confused about what the differences are between the two.
+While more people have heard of Virtual and Augmented Reality, many are still confused about the differences between the two.

-This article is designed to give you a clear understanding of the two technologies and how they can benefit your company’s marketing efforts now.
+This article will to give you a clear understanding of the two technologies and how they can benefit your company’s marketing efforts.

 “Virtual reality is the term used to describe a three-dimensional, computer-generated environment that can be explored and interacted with by a person.
 That person becomes part of this virtual world or is immersed within this environment and whilst there, is able to manipulate objects or perform a series of actions.”-Virtual Reality Society

-In short virtual reality is a space where the user is fully immersed in another digital reality and their field of vision is completely blocked out from the surrounding physical world.
-This is done by wearing a physical “Head Mounted Display” (HMD), or simply a VR Headset.
-Examples are the Oculus Quest, the HTC Vive, the Google Daydream, and many more.
+In short virtual reality is a space where you are fully immersed in another digital reality.
+Your field of vision is completely blocked out from the surrounding physical world.

 “AR can work in several different ways and is used for many different reasons, but in most cases, AR involves a scenario where virtual objects are overlaid and tracked atop real, physical objects to create the illusion that they’re in the same space.